 Illustration provided by Aggressive Hydraulics Engineering Department.

-- Hold a position against an induced load without drift when paired with a load holding valve.
+- Hold a position against an induced load without drift when paired with a load-holding valve.

-- Eliminate the potential for pressure intensification on the annular volume because the annular volume for all stages always has a free path to the retract port.
+- Eliminate the potential for pressure intensification on the annular volume

-- Eliminate the potential for stalling due to bypass around the piston.
+- Eliminate the potential for stalling due to bypass around the piston

 |Application Requirement||Conventional Telescopic||Double Wall Telescopic|